M&A, ESOP and Valuation Resources

 Determining the Fair Value of rTSR Awards

 Because the vesting of rTSR awards are considered market-based vesting awards, which means that their vesting is contingent on the company’s stock performance relative to a peer group or index, their valuation requires the use of specialized valuation models such as Monte Carlo simulations.
 A Monte Carlo simulation can account for the uncertainty inherent in rTSR calculations and market conditions.
+Practitioners often draw on valuation methods for intangible assets when selecting model inputs for Monte Carlo simulations.
 It can model potential future stock price paths of both the subject company and the selected peer group or index, considering factors such as volatility, correlation, and dividend yields, which allows for a more reasonable calculation of the value of the award based on the award’s payout structure.

 Considerations in Valuing an rTSR Award